Specialisms

 Employment Profile

 Her university responsibilities include leading all Masters level research for occupational therapy, managing personal students and administrative duties.
-Rachel’s specialist interests include vocational rehabilitation, work related musculoskeletal disorders and physical dysfunction.
-She has been part of a research team who were awarded a research grant from Arthritis Research UK to investigate the effectiveness and cost-effectiveness of an occupational therapy job retention intervention for people with inflammatory arthritis.
+She is part of a research team who have been awarded a research grant from Versus Arthritis to establish the effectiveness and cost-effectiveness of an occupational therapy job retention intervention for people with inflammatory arthritis.

 Rachel is a confident communicator, having considerable experience presenting at national and international conferences.